cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 Doing these may get your console banned, restricting you from online play.

-This process involves accessing the Wii U internal memory!
-If you don't follow the instructions correctly, you could potentially cause serious damage to your console.
-{: .notice--danger}

 ## Introduction

 For this method, we will be copying update/DLC files over the internet using an FTP (File Transfer Protocol) server and client.
 This allows you to copy files over your local network directly to your computer.

 ## Requirements

-- A Wii U with [MochaCFW](https://wiiu.hacks.guide/)
+- A Wii U that runs a [Custom Firmware](https://wiiu.hacks.guide/) such as MochaCFW or (Coldboot) Haxchi
 - An SD card used for modding the Wii U

 ## Downloads